Join Us On Facebook! | CONTACT | BABY BLOG | HOME |

 Your son is such a cutie!
 What a creative use of pegs, love the photo! (and he is not naughty, just learning!)

-To some extent for his age it is normal to put everything in his mouth, as the mouth is one of the primary sensory organs in a small child.
+To some extent for his age, it is normal to put everything in his mouth, as the mouth is one of the primary sensory organs in a small child.
 But it does sound like he is doing more than just tasting, or carrying things in his mouth.

-Another factor that can contribute to pica, is an emotional one, so if your son has had any kind of trauma, or a new sibling, or change in circumstances, it could be his way of dealing with it emotionally.
+Another factor that can contribute to Pica, is an emotional one, so if your son has had any kind of trauma, or a new sibling, or change in circumstances, it could be his way of dealing with it emotionally.

 Try not to make a huge deal out of his strange eating habits, or you may just reinforce it.
 Just gently try to distract him with toys or a game or story.
+And do head for a doctor to run some tests.

 Good luck sorting this out, I am sure your pediatrician will be able to narrow it down with your help.